enzia/wow_classic_warrior_macros/README.md

 ### Mouseover Intimidating Shout

 Use your Intimidating Shout on your target or mouseover target.
 Prioritizes the mouseover target.
+Useful if there is a target close to your main target so you can catch your main target in a fear that will not break on damage.

 ```
 #show Intimidating Shout